Fermain/-mollify/packages/cli/readme.md

 ## Contributing

 Mollify CLI is an open-source project, and contributions are always welcome.
 If you'd like to contribute, please feel free to fork the repository, make your changes, and submit a pull request.
+For more information on contributing to this repository, please checkout the [Mollify Repository](https://github.com/Fermain/-mollify), and post a comment on the [sign up issue](https://github.com/Fermain/-mollify/issues/131).